Noel Pearson: 2020s

 On 27 October 2022, Pearson gave the first of his Boyer Lectures, Who we were and who we can be: 'Recognition' In these lectures Pearson explores the proposal to amend the Australian Constitution to recognise Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia through an Indigenous Voice to Parliament.

+In August 2024, Pearson joined the board of mining company Fortescue.

+In June 2025, Noel Pearson dropped a sharp critique of Brisbane’s 2032 Olympics bid, arguing the city lacks the infrastructure and global standing of Sydney or Melbourne, and warning that the huge public outlay risks crowding out urgent investments in health, housing, and education—while noting studies show stadium-driven economic boosts rarely materialize.
+His remarks sparked a backlash from commentators who labeled them “an insult to Cathy Freeman” and hypocritical, pointing out Pearson’s own projects have received over A$500 million in public funding yet struggle to demonstrate clear, lasting impact.

 Views

 Support for Northern Territory intervention

 On 20 June 2007, Pearson argued for the necessity of intervention in relation to Aboriginal child sexual abuse.
 On 21 June, in response to a report entitled "Little Children are Sacred," Australian Prime Minister John Howard declared that problems of child abuse in Northern Territory Aboriginal communities had reached a crisis point, and he initiated the "national emergency response".
 The response involved a series of interventions including, among other things, the suspension of the Racial Discrimination Act, compulsory management of Aboriginal people's income, the deployment of police and health workers, abolition of the permit system, compulsory acquisition of Aboriginal land and a ban on alcohol.
 Pearson indicated qualified support for these measures, but has received some criticism for doing so.
 On 18 July, the Indigenous Affairs Minister announced that the federal government would fund the welfare reform trials in Cape York recommended in From Hand Out to Hand Up.

 Pearson's position on the intervention found both support and opposition from other Indigenous leaders and members of the Australian community.
 On 30 November 2007, leading Indigenous academic Marcia Langton argued for the necessity of the emergency response in the Northern Territory.
 Langton supported Pearson's suggestions to shut down alcohol outlets and establish children's commissions and shelters in each community.
 On 7 December, on the other hand, Philip Martin, who worked on the Welfare Reform Project in Aurukun for Pearson's Cape York Partnerships between November 2006 and May 2007, argued that Pearson's welfare reform approach cannot work unless other problems, such as inadequate policing and housing, are also addressed.